MikeWise2718/markdowndocs/ros2/ros2.md

    - Install Visual C++ Redistributables: (`choco install -y vcredist2013 vcredist140`)
    - Install OpenSSL from (https://slproweb.com/products/Win32OpenSSL.html) - dubious location
      - `Win64 OpenSSL v1.1.1n OpenSSL` installer (I used the msi and version is q now)
      - Creates directory in `C:\Program Files\OpenSSL-Win64` with stuff in it
      - might need to do this if installer doesn't set it:
         - `setx /m OPENSSL_CONF "C:\Program Files\OpenSSL-Win64\bin\openssl.cfg"`
      - Append `C:\Program Files\OpenSSL-Win64\bin\` to path
+     - Test: `dir "%OPENSSL_CONF%"`
+     - Test: `openssl` should open an OpenSSL prompt that you can exit
     - Install Visual Studio 2019 (Community?)
        - Make sure `Desktop Development with C++` was selected.
        - Make sure that no C++ CMake tools are installed by unselecting them in the list of components to be installed.
+          - not sure how to check this
     - Install OpenCV
        - Precompiled from: (https://github.com/ros2/ros2/releases/download/opencv-archives/opencv-3.4.6-vc16.VS2019.zip )
        - Unpack to: `C:\opt\opencv`